I-de-ya/capistrano-rdws/README.md

 Add this line to your application's Gemfile:

-    gem 'capistrano-rdws', '0.0.10', github: 'I-de-ya/capistrano-rdws'
+    gem 'capistrano-rdws', '0.0.11', github: 'I-de-ya/capistrano-rdws'

 And then execute:

     $ bundle

-Or install it yourself as:
+Or install it yourself as (but freshier version of gem is on github, not rubygems.org, better use Gemfile):

     $ gem install capistrano-rdws

 ## Usage

-Full list of tasks (description of each below):
+Full list of tasks (some of them are descripted below):

     $ cap db:data:dump
     $ cap db:data:fetch_fresh_dump